swagylicious/CPSC-1520-Workbook/src/001-StartHere/git-commands.md

 We can use the git version control application directly from the command line.
 Here are some useful commands to get started.

+- `git --help` - This command will give you a list of all of the available git commands. `--help` is a special flag that can be used with many command line applications to get more information about how to use them.
+It can also be used with git commands to get more information about a specific command.
+For example, `git add --help` will give you more information about how to use the `git add` command.
 - `git init` - This command will create a git repository in the current folder
 - `git status` - This will give you the current status of your git repository
 - `git add .` - Use this command to "stage" all of your current changes so that they are ready to be committed.